JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 When installed and configured, the plugin:
 * allows uploading artifacts to Amazon S3
-* downloading and removing artifacts from Amazon S3
+* allows downloading and removing artifacts from Amazon S3
 * handles resolution of artifact dependencies
 * handles clean-up of artifacts
 * displays artifacts located in Amazon S3 in the TeamCity web UI.